Theobragstad/Snake/README.md

 How to run:
 - Download Processing 3+
-- Clone or download this repository into a new folder named 'snake'
+- Clone or download this repository into a new folder named 'snake' (the name is important)
- - Processing should do this automatically for you if needed, but you may need to move all files including the '.pde' one into this new folder so that the resources are loaded correctly
-- Make sure 'names.txt', 'scores.txt', and 'snake.pde' are in the same directory as the "data" folder
 - Open and run 'snake.pde'
 <br>

 Future improvement ideas